wesbos/Gatsby-Workshop/notes/03 - styles.md

 `;
 ```

-You can still use classes and most Sass conventions here, but we're allow to keep things simple by just applying styles and using selectors that are simple.
+You can still use classes and most Sass conventions here, but we now can keep things simple by just applying styles and using straightforward selectors.

 Then to use it we simply replace our `<div></div>` with `<CardStyles></CardStyles>`

-At the end of the day, a div will still be rendered out, but that will have a random class attached to it, thus scoping the styles just to that component.
+At the end of the day, it will still render out a `<div>` but with a random class name attached to it, thus scoping the styles just to that component.

 ## Exercise: